the arf_signature logo_white

 As attention measurement evolves from proxy-based metrics to more granular and behaviorally informed models, are certain attention metrics proving more reliable or scalable than others?
 What attention signals—such as dwell time, inferred eye tracking, skip rates, or interaction-based scoring—are emerging as preferred tools for enhancing ad effectiveness, personalization, and media pricing?
 Are we witnessing a shift from time-based exposure to quality of engagement models as the new currency of attention?

-Angelina EngVP Measurement, Addressability & Data Center & Center of Excellence Operations, IAB
+Angelina EngVP Measurement, Addressability & Data Center, IAB

 Ron PinelliSVP of Digital Research and Standards, MRC